Sunday, 28 October 2012

-Combine the toppling of these giant 'Necromongers' with Mr Diesel's talent for ironic quips delivered in a voice that's part Lee Marvin, part Barack Obama, and The Chronicles of Riddick makes for an entertaining, if instantly forgetable, two hours when you're stuck on the Oxford-Cambridge bus.
+Combine the toppling of these giant 'Necromongers' with Mr Diesel's talent for ironic quips delivered in a voice that's part Lee Marvin, part Barack Obama, and The Chronicles of Riddick makes for an entertaining, if instantly forgettable, two hours when you're stuck on the Oxford-Cambridge bus.

-It's just a pity that so much of the film looks cheap, cartoonish, and artificial.
-One of the only things that looks real is the small library books in the house of Diesel's friend (or was he an enemy?
-I was never sure) in dusty New Mecca.
+It's just a pity that so much of the film looks cheap and cartoonish.
+One of the only things that looks real is the small library books in the house of Diesel's friend (or was he an enemy?) in dusty New Mecca.
 It's easier to computer-generate a city than a library.
-Unfortunately the filmmakers spent so much money on the former that they didn't have much left to spend on the latter.
-It looks like they just moved the same set of books from one shelf to another as they filmed the scene.
+Unfortunately, the filmmakers spent so much on the former that they didn't have much left for the latter.
+I think they just moved the same set of books from one shelf to another as they filmed the scene.

 Ever wonder where movie books come from?
 New York, of course, where Hollywood customers of the Strand Bookstore 'can choose from eighteen basic library styles, for purchase or rental.
 "Bargain books,” a random selection of hardbacks, is the cheapest, at ten dollars per foot of shelf space.
 For thirty dollars, clients can customize the color.
 For seventy-five, they can get a “leather-looking” library...'